Fundator/ait-2017/README.md

 It's generally good practice to push changes to GitHub often as you work.

+**Important 0:**
+The tournament application does not like weird characters in file/directory names.
+Please stick to [a-zA-Z_], no whitespace.

 **Important 1:**
 Your bot code needs a file name ***entrypoint_your-bot-name.py***.
 Note the underscore between *entrypoint* and *bot name* This is the file that will be fed as an argument to the *python* executable during the tournament.

+**Make sure the bot name in the entrypoint filename matches the name sent when connecting to ghostly.
+In the sample bot code, the name is specified inside the entrypoint file.**

 **Important 2:**
 The automatic bot loading script only fetches/clones from the *master* branch of your repository.
 Make sure your final bot code is merged to *master* if you end up using experimental branches etc.

+<div style="page-break-after: always;"></div>

 ## Sample bot: API documentation
 ### Information that is statically available: